Faculty of Arts

 ANTH 3373/3374 Cuba Archaeology

 This field school is a six credit hour experience in public archaeology.
 You’ll work with local Cuban archaeologists from the Cuban Cabinet of Archaeology excavating Cafetal Angerona, a 19th century plantation site on the island.
-It runs every May.
+It will run from May 17th to June 7th, 2020.

 ANTH 3373/3374 Grand Pre Archaeology